 The Nursing-Generic degree is a two-year program and accepts applications one time per year with a fall term start.
 Applicants may choose either campus-based or hybrid/online delivery.
 Students will earn an Associate of Science degree and are eligible to take the registered nursing exam (NCLEX-RN) after completion of the program.

 Application to Northwest Technical College (NTC) and application to the Associate of Science Degree in Nursing program are separate.
 Applications to NTC may be submitted at any time.
-Nursing-Generic program applications will be accepted April 1 – May 21, 2021.
-Pending space availability, a secondary application deadline may be available.
+Nursing-Generic program applications will be accepted from June 9 – July 23, 2021.

 Onsite Requirements (online cohort)